 An Exceptional Experience in Memory Care

 Memory Care is not new to Royal Oaks.
 Since 1984 we have cared for and supported residents and their families who have memory loss.
-We have expanded those services, starting with a building, Friendship House, dedicated to providing a familiar, home-like setting, and specially trained staff committed to giving care that is innovative and structured.
+We have expanded those memory care services, starting with a building, Friendship House, dedicated to providing a familiar, home-like setting, and specially trained staff committed to giving Alzheimer's and dementia care that is innovative and structured.
 In 2016, Friendship House won the Leading Age/Arizona award for Innovation in Environmental Design.
 You can view the 2-minute video that explains why.
 You may want to read this brief educational report that helps you recognize the 10 signs of dementia or Alzheimer's.

 - Memory Care residents have access to community-wide activities and programs.
 This fosters relationships with staff as well as Independent Living residents - many of whom volunteer at Friendship House.

-- We are intentional about including family members to aid in individualized, resident-centered care.
+- We are intentional about including family members to aid in individualized, resident-centered dementia care.
 We also encourage inclusion of families in activities and meals.

 - Communication is one of our strengths campus-wide.
 In the Illingworth Center, the Friendship House, and the Care Center, Caremerge is used widely to increase family engagement.
 Find out more about Caremerge and how it benefits residents and their loved ones by viewing this short video.